keikeico/mobile-challenge/README.md

    - Information of the logged in user is displayed
    - User age must be calculated manually.
+   - Logout button should be working and user should be redirected to login page.

 # Nice to have